Are you interested in regrowing your very own vegetables?

 - Keep rinsing out the water until you see new growth.

 Once greens from the carrots have been regrown, transfer them to an indoor container with soil and water them when the soil gets dry.
-Trim, cook, and eat!
+Trim, cook, and eat! (image source Instructables)

-7. How to regrow Celery.
+7. How to regrow Celery on the kitchen window sill.

-How to regrow it:
+How to regrow celery:

-- Leave it where sufficient sunlight can be obtained and rinse out the water every week
+- Leave it where sufficient sunlight can be obtained and rinse out the water every week.

 8. How to regrow Romaine Lettuce, Bok Choy, and Cabbage.

 Romaine lettuce, cabbage, and bok choy are as simple as celery to regrow in your kitchen.
+Here’s how to do it! (image source .Ines)

-How to regrow it:
+How to regrow lettuce, cabbage, and bok choy:

-- Let the growing happen with natural sunlight
+- Let the growing happen with natural sunlight.

 - 10+ Pantry & Food Items to Stock Up on in Case of an Emergency